In the meantime, I have bought a second third-party lens:

 I now had the choice to choose either the EF or the RF version, the lens is produced with both mounts.
 But since I want to use it on my 5DS R as well and found an extremely good deal, it finally ended up being the EF version.

-The autofocus area is only slightly limited (about 80% each horizontally and vertically).
+The usable autofocus area on the R5 is only slightly limited (about 80% each horizontally and vertically).